In which I explain why I decide to leave a stack of bills on the table every month.

 One class, one concern

-When defining (Vue JS) components, Single Responsibility Principle help, i.e. each component should do only one thing.
+When defining (Vue JS) components, the Single Responsibility Principle helps, i.e. each component should do only one thing.

 (via Paulo Pinto, aka Former Self)